Moya/Moya/docs/Targets.md

 `XMLEncoder`).

 A `task` property represents how you are sending / receiving data and allows you to add data, files and streams to the request body.
 There are several `.request` types:
 - `.requestPlain` with nothing to send at all
-- `.requestData` with which you can send `Data` (useful for `Encodable` types in Swift 4)
+- `.requestData(_:)` with which you can send `Data` (useful for `Encodable` types in Swift 4)
-- `.requestParameters` which allows you to send parameters with an encoding
+- `.requestParameters(parameters:encoding:)` which allows you to send parameters with an encoding
-- `.requestCompositeData` & `.requestCompositeParameters` which allow you to combine url encoded parameters with another type (data / parameters)
+- `.requestCompositeData(bodyData:urlParameters:)` & `.requestCompositeParameters(bodyParameters:bodyEncoding:urlParameters)` which allow you to combine url encoded parameters with another type (data / parameters)

-Also there are two upload types: `.uploadFile` to upload a file from a URL and `.uploadMultipart` for multipart uploads.
+Also, there are three upload types:
+- `.uploadFile(_:)` to upload a file from a URL,
+- `.uploadMultipart(_:)` for multipart uploads
+- `.uploadCompositeMultipart(_:urlParameters:)` which allows you to pass multipart data and url parameters at once

-And two download types: `.downloadDestination` for a plain file download and `.downloadParameters` for downloading with parameters sent alongside the request.
+And two download types:
+- `.downloadDestination(_:)` for a plain file download
+- `.downloadParameters(parameters:encoding:destination:)` for downloading with parameters sent alongside the request.

 Next, notice the `sampleData` property on the enum.
 This is a requirement of the `TargetType` protocol.
 Any target you want to hit must provide some non-nil